COAST-Lab/Open-Water-Level/Fabrication/PVC-Enclosure/readme.md

 10. Once everything is inside of the PVC pipe and you are ready for deployment, grab the silicon sealant and PVC cement.

-11. Using silicon sealant, seal where the PVC cap directly meets PVC pipe, seal around the cable gland o-ring.
+11. Using silicon sealant, seal where the PVC 3D cap directly meets PVC pipe, seal around the cable gland o-ring too.

 13. Lastly, using PVC cement, seal the space between the coupler and PVC pipe.